csc-training/geocomputing_course/materials/parallel_r.md

 Name |	Description |
 --- | --- |
-synchronous, non-parallel: |
-sequential	|	sequentially in the current R process asynchronous, parallel:	| multisession	|	background R sessions (on current machine), limited to one node multicore*	|	forked R processes (on current machine), limited to one node cluster	|	external R sessions on current, local, and/or remote machines, multi-node possible
+sequential	|	serial, in the current R process multisession	|	multi-core, background R sessions, limited to one node multicore*	|	multi-core, forked R processes, limited to one node cluster	|	multi-node, external R sessions

 * not in Windows nor in RStudio